From LDP 'prince' to punchline: What happened to Shinjiro Koizumi?

 What little news value is still placed on Koizumi, then, is just a holdover from the hyped coverage of him as the “prince” in the past, with the media not yet motivated to treat him as a serious politician.

-“I think part of us still sees Koizumi as more of a celebrity than a key political player,” the journalist, speaking on condition of anonymity, added, confessing to how media interest in him still centers around trivial questions such as whether he blurts out something funny that makes headlines.
+“I think part of us still sees Koizumi as more of a celebrity than a key political player,” the journalist, speaking on condition of anonymity, added, confessing that media interest in him still centers around trivial questions such as whether he blurts out something funny that makes headlines.

-Gone are the days, he said, when Koizumi could just skate on his youth, suavity and a few bon mots.
+Gone are the days, he said, when Koizumi could just skate on his youth, suave appeal and a few bon mots.

-“Can the ‘genius child actor’ transform into a full-fledged actor?
+“Can the ‘genius child actor’ transform into a full-fledged actor?” the journalist asked.
 That’s the stage he is in right now.”

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.